pintub/dataStructure-algo/DP.md

 - SubSequence, SubString problems can be DP(or can be sliding window or Graph(LongestConsecutiveSubSequence))
 - `Arrays.fill(memo, -1)` for initializing the memo object
 - :bulb: DP can solve questions involving non-consecutive elements of array or String
-- For few questions, start directly w/ tabulation Approach, But remember what each cell contains
+- For few questions, start directly with tabulation Approach, But remember what each cell contains
   - LCSS
   - Maximum Square
+  - Longest Palindrome Sub-String(LPSS)
+- You can debate travering left->right or right->left based on problem types
+  - Usually I have solved simple question(which are covered in the beginning right->left).
+  - Then questions like MCM, LIS, Kadane's are using left->right traversal.
+Also BuyAndSellStockIIIMax2Txn123 uses left->right which eases solution compared to right->left

 ![img.png](./resources/dp/DPProblems.png)